NHSDigital/integration-adaptor-nhais/mesh/README.md

 # MESH Command Line Tool

+A command line tool to use with [NHS Digital's MESH API](https://meshapi.docs.apiary.io/) for testing purposes.

 ## Setup

 Copy `env.example.sh` to `env.sh` and fill in the values as described in the comments and below.